Kazuo Matsui: Colorado Rockies

 On June 9, 2006, Matsui was traded to the Colorado Rockies for Eli Marrero.
-Colorado asked that Matsui waive certain clauses in his contract and he agreed.
+Colorado asked Matsui to waive certain clauses in his contract to which he agreed.
 Once complete, Matsui was sent down to play with the Rockies' Triple-A affiliate, the Colorado Springs Sky Sox for about two and a half months.
 Matsui made his Rockies debut against the Milwaukee Brewers on August 23, 2006, starting at shortstop in place of Clint Barmes.
 Matsui would soon shift to second base.
 Through 2006 he improved from .200/.235/.269 (AVG/OBP/SLG) in his 130 at bats as a Met, to hitting .345/.392/.504 in 113 at bats as a member of the Rockies.

 His stint in New York was punctuated with pronounced booing from Mets fans in response to his failure to validate high expectations gleaned from his (positionally) prodigious Japanese numbers.

-Matsui re-signed with the Colorado Rockies for a one-year, $1.5M contract for 2007 and changed his number to 7, a number that he wore in Japan.
+Matsui re-signed with the Colorado Rockies for a one-year, $1.5M contract for 2007 and changed his number to 7, a number he wore in Japan.

 Matsui's performance improved during the 2007 season with the Rockies, as he hit .288, which was higher than his career average.
 He had career highs in runs (84), triples (6), stolen bases (32) and sacrifice hits (8) in 2007.
 Matsui was also first in the majors in scoring percentage (47%) when reaching base.

-Matsui and the Rockies clinched the 2007 National League wild card game by winning a one-game regular season playoff matchup against the San Diego Padres, propelling Colorado into their second playoff appearance in club history.